FRENCH SPOKEN IN EVERYDAY LIFE VS. ACADEMIC FRENCH - 9 DIFFERENCES

 In this video, I explain the differences between academic French and French spoken in "real life".
 Through 9 expressions, I show you what is different in each situation.

 If you liked the video, don't hesitate to like it and subscribe to the channel, it encourages me a lot !
-Thanks
+Thank you

 0:00 - Introduction